hartmark/sd-rocm/README.md

 * docker-compose
 * AMD GPU (PRs for other cards are welcome)
-* ROCm components
-  * I'm on Arch linux and used opencl-amd package
 * checkpoints are saved into **data/checkpoints** other model files in their respective subfolder, for example **data/comfyui/models** or **data/sd-webui/models**